Updated 11-23-17. So you want to open your own pho restaurant. Well, you've come to the right place.

 The retail business is tough.
 And restaurant business is even tougher.
 I won't bore you with statistics of restaurants start-ups and percentage of failure of new start-ups.
 And you can read all about how to start up a new business or restaurant from various available sources on the Internet.
 The fact is, on top of the various local, state and federal regulations you must follow, the products you sell in your restaurant, if you're not careful, can hurt and kill people.

 That's right.
 Your food if not prepared and served properly can make people sick and even die.
 On the other hand, for many successful restaurateurs, the satisfaction of seeing another human being enjoy your foods is extremely satisfying.
 Your desire to serve delicious pho to fill people's empty stomachs is the main reward.
 In any case, pho restaurant work is tough work before you get to the satisfying part, and the satisfying part can be immediate, several months, or several years down the road.
+Or it may never happen for a lot of operators.

 Everyone has to eat, right?
 The reality is, with a lot of food competition all around, it's not easy to make a profit with a pho restaurant without discipline.